‘Tis the season for candy canes! But kids really love slime, so why not combine them both for extra fun?

-Sensory play is an important component of any preschool day.
-This enhances hands-on learning through while also stimulating the child’s senses.
+Playing with slime encourages children to use their sense of touch and smell and provides an opportunity for sensory play.
+Sensory play is an important component of any preschool day, it enhances hands-on learning while also stimulating the child’s senses.

 For candy cane slime, you’ll make two colors of slime.
 The ingredients below are for one color.
 Make sure to use white glue for the color white and clear glue for the red color.